-All material on this website, videos, including design, text images, logos and content, are owned by SKIN Dance Company Inc., either through copyright or trademark, unless otherwise indicated.
+Trademarked material on this website, archives, videos, including design, text images, logos and content, are owned by SKIN Dance Company Inc., either through copyright or trademark, unless otherwise indicated.
 All rights are reserved by SKIN TTDC.
-Content may not be copied, reproduced, transmitted, distributed, downloaded or transferred in any form or by any means without SKIN TTDC prior written consent, and with express attribution to SKIN Dance Company or its executive director.
+Content may not be copied, reproduced, transmitted, distributed, downloaded or transferred in any form or by any means without SKIN TTDC prior written consent, and with express attribution to SKIN Dance Company or its Executive Director Tina Thompson.
+Copyright 2023